docsforadobe/after-effects-plugin-guide/docs/intro/sample-projects.rst

 >and in the left sidebar choose *Advanced System Settings*.
 In the new dialog, hit the *Environment Variables* button.
 In the User variables area, create a New variable named AE_PLUGIN_BUILD_DIR, and with the path described above.
 Log out of Windows and log back in so that the variable will be set.

-Alternatively, you can set output path for each project individually in Visual Studio by right- clicking a project in the Solution Explorer, choosing Properties, and then in Configuration Properties > Linker > General, set the Output File.
+Alternatively, you can set output path for each project individually in Visual Studio by right-clicking a project in the Solution Explorer, choosing Properties, and then in Configuration Properties > Linker > General, set the Output File.

 When compiling the plug-ins, if you see a link error such as: